On positive Lyapunov exponents and SRB measures for partially hyperbolic systems: Proofs

-Tian \cite{Ti} showed that the negative Lyapunov exponents of all observable measures imply non-uniform expansion. \begin{thm}[{{\cite[Proposition A]{Ti}}}] Let $T:X\to X$ be a topological dynamical system on a compact metric space $X$.
-Assume that $a_n: X \to \R$, $b_n: X\to \R$, $n\geq 0$, are two sequences of continuous functions such that for every $x\in X$,$ n,k \geq 0$,
+The starting point in the proof is the following result by Tian \cite{Ti}, which shows that the negative Lyapunov exponents of all observable measures imply non-uniform expansion. \begin{thm}[{{\cite[Proposition A]{Ti}}}] Let $T:X\to X$ be a continuous map on a compact manifold $X$.
+Assume that $a_n: X \to \R$ and $b_n: X\to \R$, $n\geq 0$, are two sequences of continuous functions such that for every $x\in X$,$ n,k \geq 0$,

 and

 If